sheltermanager/asm3/doc/manual/publishing.rst

 their records.
 If an animal is returned and adopted out again later, ASM will automatically update PetLink again.

+There is an option in the configuration to send 15 digit microchips from all US manufacturers (anything starting with a 9) to PetLink if you have enabled this in your account with them.

 SmartTag
 --------